Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 11. PlantFusion Complete Protein

-- Lead Level: 140% over limit
+- Lead Level: 140% of daily limit

 - Max Servings: 5 per week